singh-man/books/crackingTheCoding/18_advancedTopics.md

 You can use two pointers, one moving twice as fast as the other.
 If there is a cycle, the two pointers will collide.
 They will land at the same location at the same time.
 Where do they land?
 Why there?

-There is one solution that is 0(N  log N) time.
+There is one solution that is O(N  log N) time.
 Another solution uses some space, but isO(N) time.

 Once you decide to build a node, its outgoing edge can be deleted.
 After you've done this, can you find other nodes that are free and clear to build?